 - The quality of the submitted score and of the recording/mock-up are the primary evaluation criterion.
 It is therefore in the applicant’s best interest that the score be clear, accurate, and the best representation of the composer’s work.
 The additional background information is for eligibility and documentation purposes, these materials are not considered in the general review of scores.

 - Applications that are incomplete, illegible, late, or that do not meet the above criteria will not be considered.

 Instrumentation should not exceed: winds at *2,*2,2,2; brass at 4,3,3,1; timpani plus 2 percussion; harp; and strings (12, 11, 8, 7, 6). *Available doublings are: Flute 2/Piccolo and Oboe 2/English Horn.
 Works with instrumentation that exceed the above will not be considered, they may, however, be re-orchestrated to conform to this instrumentation.
 N.B.: There will be 20-30 minutes of rehearsal for each selected work before the concert.
 The suitability of entries for performance with this amount of rehearsal will be a factor in the jury’s deliberations.

 MAXIMUM of six minutes.
 Excerpts or single movements from multi-movement works will be accepted, if they are presented with coherent beginnings and endings.

 - Selected composers will be notified by August 15, 2024.

-- Participants must attend the rehearsals, concert, and professional development workshops held in Winnipeg, MB, from January 24 – 29, 2024 as part of the WSO’s Winnipeg New Music Festival.
-Optionally, participants are also welcome to stay for the remainder of the WNMF, which concludes on Feb 2, 2024.
+- Participants must attend the rehearsals, concert, and professional development workshops held in Winnipeg, MB, in late January, 2025 as part of the WSO’s Winnipeg New Music Festival.
+Optionally, participants are also welcome to stay for the remainder of the WNMF, which concludes early Feb, 2025.

 - Every successful applicant’s $1,500 participation fee will be waived (Funded by the WSO Canadian Voice Fund and the Williamson Foundation for Music).